 EYECORNER PRESS is an independent publishing house started in 2007 as a collaboration between the universities of Roskilde and Aalborg in Denmark, Oulu in Finland, and Gainesville, Georgia, USA.
-We publish divination books, critical theory, drama and poetry, and bi-lingual translations.
+We publish books focusing on poetics: from critical theory and philosophy to practices of divination, from poetry and drama to visual language and bi-lingual translations.

-EYECORNER PRESS initially focussed on promoting academic writing with an edge, highlighting the individual voice that brings integrity to intellectual rigor in an uncommon way.
+EYECORNER PRESS focusses on promoting writing with an edge, highlighting the individual voice that brings integrity to intellectual rigor in an uncommon way.
 For this effort EyeCorner Press has been indexed in 2014 onto the Danish Bibliometrical Research Indicator Authority list.

 EYECORNER PRESS also has two separate imprints: